-In the following provisions for the ultimate limit state are given for the following types of combined walls, see Figure 3.3c:
+(1) In the following provisions for the ultimate limit state are given for the following types of combined walls, see Figure 3.3c:

-mixed tubular sections and sheet pile walls;
+— mixed tubular sections and sheet pile walls;

-mixed special H-piles and sheet pile walls;
+— mixed special H-piles and sheet pile walls;

-mixed box sections and sheet pile walls.
+— mixed box sections and sheet pile walls.

-The design of the primary and secondary elements should be based on their functionality:
+(2) The design of the primary and secondary elements should be based on their functionality:

-the primary elements act as retaining elements against the earth and water pressures and may act as bearing piles for vertical loads;
+— the primary elements act as retaining elements against the earth and water pressures and may act as bearing piles for vertical loads;

-the secondary elements only fill the gap between the primary elements and transmit the loads resulting from earth and water pressures to the primary elements.
+— the secondary elements only fill the gap between the primary elements and transmit the loads resulting from earth and water pressures to the primary elements.

-No transmission of longitudinal shear forces may be considered in the free interlocks between primary and secondary elements.
+(3) No transmission of longitudinal shear forces may be considered in the free interlocks between primary and secondary elements.